National Alliance (United States): 1970s to 1990s

-The National Alliance was established by William Luther Pierce in 1974, renamed and restructured from another organization called the National Youth Alliance.
-Pierce was a former member of the American Nazi Party, and a long time associate of its leader George Lincoln Rockwell.
-After Rockwell was assassinated in 1967, his successor Matt Koehl became embroiled in a power struggle with Pierce, which resulted in Pierce leaving in 1970.
-Pierce then created Youth for Wallace, an organization supporting the bid for the presidency of George Wallace, the former Governor of Alabama.
-Alongside Willis Carto, Youth for Wallace became the recruiting organization for their National Youth Alliance.
-Carto and Pierce had a falling out and the group split; Pierce's side kept the National Youth Alliance name, while Carto's became Youth Action.
-Pierce renamed and restructured it in 1974.
-The group was white supremacist and neo-Nazi in orentation.
+Pierce renamed the National Youth Alliance and restructured it as the National Alliance in 1974.
+The National Alliance would become the largest and most significant neo-Nazi group of the time, and the most significant group to come out of the various schisms associated with the American Nazi Party.
 In 1978, claiming the National Alliance was an educational organization, Pierce applied for (and was denied) tax exemption by the Internal Revenue Service.
 Pierce appealed, but an appellate court upheld the IRS decision.

 In 1985, Pierce moved his operations from Arlington County, Virginia, to a 346 acre location in Mill Point, West Virginia, which he paid for with $95,000 in cash.
 At this location, he founded the Cosmotheist Community Church.
 In 1986, the church applied again, this time successfully, for federal, state, and local tax exemptions.
 It lost its state tax exemption for all but 60 acres, which had to be exclusively used for religious purposes.
-William Pierce was arrested in 1995 on charges of assaulting a female staff member on the grounds of the Mill Point headquarters.

-The Order was an offshoot of the National Alliance and modeled themselves after a similar group depicted in The Turner Diaries.
-Timothy McVeigh was in possession of a copy of The Turner Diaries at the time of his arrest following the Oklahoma City Bombing.
+In the 1980s, the neo-Nazi group The Order modeled itself after the organization depicted in The Turner Diaries; its founder, Robert Jay Mathews, had known Pierce and had been chosen to speak at one of the National Alliance conferences in 1983.
+The Order committed several murders and bank robberies to pursue white supremacist goals.
+Timothy McVeigh was in possession of a copy of The Turner Diaries at the time of his arrest following the Oklahoma City bombing.
 McVeigh bought copies of the book (published by the National Alliance), sold them at gun shows, and otherwise distributed them.

 In 1997, two National Alliance members were charged with committing bank robberies in Florida and Connecticut.
 One of them admitted to channeling funds from the robberies to the National Alliance.
 He was charged with attempting to detonate a series of pipe bombs in order to divert attention from a future robbery.

-The National Alliance was the largest and most significant neo-Nazi group of the time, and the most significant group to come out of the various schisms associated with the American Nazi Party.
+Resistance Records

+In 1999, Pierce bought Resistance Records, and with it, the white supremacist music magazine Resistance, from Todd Blodgett, who operated it for Carto.
+Pierce had supported the magazine since its inception and had written several articles for it previously.
+Pierce agreed to buy Carto's share of the company; he invested more money in Resistance and made Blodgett manager, tasking him to bring out the next issue.
+However, despite announcing a release date of June 1999, Blodgett was unable to get the issue out, angering Pierce and many skinheads.
+Pierce proceeded to force Blodgett out and take full control of the magazine.

+Under Pierce's ownership, he had National Alliance member Erich Gliebe head the record label and edit Resistance; a former professional boxer, Gliebe was chosen due to his connections to several white power bands.
+The magazine was issued again (with issue 9) by the now National Alliance controlled Resistance Records in October 1999.